Gabesiegel/Gabesiegel/Output.md

 - [ESC: Diagnosis and Management of Acute PE](https://www.ncbi.nlm.nih.gov/pubmed/31473594)
 - [Assessment in the Diagnosis of PE](https://www.emrap.org/episode/ema-1999-7/abstract37)

-Few-shot explanation
+**Few-shot explanation**
 - the PERC score could not be calculated because the user input does not explicitly mention the HR or the patients hormone use.
+"X" was used to help identify missing or incomplete components of the PERC score.

 **DO NOT USE ANY CITATIONS OR CONTENT FROM THIS SECTION, ONLY USE IT FOR YOUR LEARNING**